Sky selects international partners to develop new Sky Box components - Sky

 The hybrid box will combine both satellite and internet technology to bring the best in high quality video and audio to every connected home in New Zealand.
 It will combine the reliability of satellite TV with the flexibility of internet-delivered on-demand content and streaming apps and create a customised experience to suit customers’ future viewing needs.

-Having selected Google’s Android TV Operator Tier as the operating system for the new box, Sky has now selected Wyplay, Irdeto and Kaonmedia as partners to develop components of both the Sky Box’s software and hardware.
+Having selected Google’s Android TV Operator Tier as the operating system for the new box, Sky has now selected Wyplay, Irdeto, Kaonmedia and Universal Electronics (UEI) as partners to develop components of both the Sky Box’s software and hardware.

 Sky Chief Executive Sophie Moloney says: “We are excited to be evolving our Sky Box to give customers an even better viewing experience and using innovative technology to meet their future needs as well as attracting new customers.

-“Feedback from our customers has been at the heart of the Sky Box development programme from day one, and these new partnerships with Wyplay, Irdeto and Kaonmedia will allow us to deliver on what matters most to customers for the new box.”
+“Feedback from our customers has been at the heart of the Sky Box development programme from day one, and these new partnerships with Wyplay, Irdeto, Kaonmedia and UEI will allow us to deliver on what matters most to customers for the new box.”

 Sky has selected internationally-recognised middleware software company Wyplay as its primary set top box system integrator.
 Wyplay is responsible for managing the complexity of the Android TV hybrid platform for the different partners in the development of the Sky Box, including Sky, Irdeto and Kaonmedia.